I own several pieces of meteorite jewelry and highly recommend it as a gift for your loved ones.

 Be Wise, Stand Out

-There is no better way to convey to your loved one that they are special than by gifting them something that is otherworldly, like cosmic jewelry.
+There is no better way to convey to your loved ones that they are special than by gifting them something that is otherworldly, like cosmic jewelry.
 You must note that the sources for pallasite jewelry are quickly drying up, as there are only a limited number of pallasite meteors remaining unexploited on Earth as of now.
-The demand and desirability of these pieces only goes up and cannot come down.
+The demand and desirability of these pieces only go up and cannot come down.
 Make the next occasion special by gifting your loved one a piece of the universe.